v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - [-] There are some bugs in the API code, e.g. around the location of metadata.json
 - [-] Discovered that I used to have a 'name' claim available in Cognito, but not existing any more.
 Only used in logs though?
 - [-] Working on creating enough content in the system to verify the editor works

+## 23/07/2025

+- [X] Fixes around the location of metadata.json - I was so inconsistent!
+But as this will be replaced by a database, I'm not going to get too worked up about it
+- [-] Can create and save templates and pages, but the New Post function doesn't work here either!
+Fix this then I will be done...